NDAEB · Canada

 High first-attempt pass rate — but not automatic.

-Published NDAEB statistics show first-attempt pass rates of around ninety-four per cent.
-That is a high number compared with the NDEB AFK or the DANB component exams, and the reason is structural — most candidates write the NDAEB straight out of an accredited Canadian dental-assisting program while the curriculum is still fresh.
+The NDAEB does not publish first-attempt pass rates per cycle.
+Community estimates have placed the first-attempt rate around ninety-four per cent in recent years — treat external claims with caution.
+If accurate, that is a high number compared with the NDEB AFK or the DANB component exams, and the structural reason is clear — most candidates write the NDAEB straight out of an accredited Canadian dental-assisting program while the curriculum is still fresh.
 The candidates who do not pass tend to fail on a small cluster of high-yield topics: infection-control reasoning beyond the protocol, radiograph orientation, and time management on a four-hour single-block exam.
 The pass mark is set by an Angoff procedure on each form and lands in the low-to-mid 60s on a percentage basis.
 There is no published numerical cut you can target precisely.

 03 — What is tested